FlaskSimpleAuth Documentation

 Because password checks are usually expensive, it is advisable to switch

-authentication.
+to token authentication.
 A token can be created on a path authenticated

 by a password method: